A starter template for building Svelte apps at the Minnesota Star Tribune. Includes reusable components, Tailwind for styling and AWS deploy scripts.

 On the following page, make sure the new repository's owner is striblab and that the repository is private.
 Click Create repository to create your new project.

 Now you've created a new repository from the template's code.
-Find your new template's repository, click the green Code button and select Open with Github Desktop from the dropdown to pull of your new repository's starter code down to your machine.
-Or, if you prefer to use git on the command line, copy the SSH url and run git clone <ssh url> in your terminal.
+Find your new template's repository, click the green Code button and select Open with Github Desktop from the dropdown to pull the starter code down to your machine.
+Or, if you prefer the command line, copy the SSH URL and run git clone <ssh url> in your terminal.

 After cloning the project to your machine, use the terminal to navigate into the project directory: